IOTechSystems/xrt-examples/AzureSphere/docs/ethernetip-example.md

  ## Setting Up Schedules

-Schedules have to be setup before deplying and running XRT, schedules require 3 parameters:
+Schedules have to be setup before deploying and running XRT, schedules require 3 parameters:

 - The Device name
 - The Desired Resource